cf73/cfdesign/content/collections/projects/midland-industries.md

             content:
               -
                 type: text
-                text: 'The confusing left-rail box of links (1) appears to belong to the current ‘Order History’ page (2).
+                text: 'The confusing gray box of links (1) appears to belong to the current ‘Order History’ page (2).
 In fact, it should be a sub-navigation of My Account, with the first item active.'
         type: before
         enabled: true
         before_image: before-1.png